Demoiselles Coiffées de Pontis

 The ballroom is one of the best-known and most attractive examples in France of the structure; an earlier commentator referred to them as "some fifty bizarre columns with hairdos."

-The Tour de France has used the road past the Demoiselles Coiffées de Pontis on the last mountain stage (July 20) of the 2017 tour.
+The Tour de France has used the road past the Demoiselles Coiffées de Pontis on the last mountain stage (July 20) of the 2017 tour and in 2024 (18 July).
+The Tour visited the location again in 2024 (July 18).

 Formation

 These structures arose out of Würmian moraines: heterogenous, non-stratified, and poorly consolidated conglomerate.
 When erosion exposed a resistant block, water would run around it and erode the finer periphery, leaving a pedestal below that resistant point.
 The summit acts as an umbrella, preventing the structure from being further eroded by rain.
 The water contained mineral salts which hardened and calcified the columns.